jtbradt/jtbradt.github.io/_pages/about.md

 <strong><font size = "5">Selected working papers</font></strong>
 <p style="margin-bottom:0"> A Policy by Any Other Name: Unconventional Industrial Policy in the US Residential Solar Industry <strong>(JMP)</strong></p>
 <div class="buttonbar">[ <button class="button" onclick="button(&quot;abs1&quot;)">abstract</button> | paper available soon ]</div>
-<div class="popup" id="abs1" style="display: none;">Consumer subsidies are a common policy tool for supporting the adoption of clean, energy-efficient technologies.
-In addition to increasing take-up of new technologies, policymakers justify these programs as a means of stimulating infant industries, arguing that the presence of learning-by-doing and inter-firm knowledge spillovers incentivize entry.
-However, potential knowledge transfers reduce the incentives for firms to expand output and reduce costs by making cost reductions---in part---a public good.
-To evaluate this tradeoff, I estimate a dynamic structural model of the market for solar panel installations in California that endogenizes firms’ entry and exit decisions and allows for learning-by-doing with incomplete spillovers.
-I estimate that a 1<span>&#37;</span> increase in a firm’s experience as measured by cumulative production leads to a 0.7<span>&#37;</span> reduction in installation-specific costs and that learning spills over across firms.
-Counterfactual analysis reveals that existing consumer subsidy programs increased installer entry by 9<span>&#37;</span>, indicating that industry cost reductions outweigh the decrease in firms' incentives to reduce costs by expanding output.
-While consumer subsidies may be effective at increasing industry size, standard industrial policies such as entry subsidies likely provide greater welfare gains.</div>
+<div class="popup" id="abs1" style="display: none;">Consumer subsidies are a common policy tool for supporting the adoption of energy-efficient technologies.
+Policymakers often justify these programs as a means of stimulating infant industries, arguing that greater demand increases industry learning-by-doing, which in turn reduces costs for potential entrants.
+However, learning spillovers make experience-based cost reductions a public good, which reduces firms' incentives to expand output and lower costs.
+To evaluate this tradeoff, I estimate a dynamic structural model of the market for solar panel installations in California that endogenizes firms’ entry and exit decisions and allows for learning-by-doing with knowledge spillovers.
+I find that a 1<span>&#37;</span> increase in a firm’s experience as measured by cumulative production leads to a 0.7<span>&#37;</span> reduction in installation-specific costs and that learning spills over across firms.
+Counterfactual analysis reveals that a state-level consumer subsidy program increased installer entry by 9<span>&#37;</span>, indicating that industry cost reductions outweigh the decrease in firms' incentives to reduce costs by expanding output.
+While consumer subsidies may be effective at increasing industry size, I find that standard industrial policies such as entry subsidies provide greater welfare gains.</div>

 <p style="margin-bottom:0">Private Benefits from Public Investment in Climate Adaptation and Resilience (w/ Joseph E. Aldy)</p>
 <div class="buttonbar">[ <button class="button" onclick="button(&quot;abs2&quot;)">abstract</button> | <a href="/assets/pdf/papers/BradtAldy_ClimateAdaptation_230714.pdf" target="_blank">paper</a>  | <a href="/assets/pdf/slides/bradt_aldy_nber_2023.pdf" target="_blank">slides</a> ]</div>